Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 Your church Facebook page is also an excellent place to disseminate information to members.
 For instance, after writing church announcements, you can opt to post them to increase visibility.

 Create Events and Invite Friends

-Another way people are using Facebook for churches is by creating events on the platform and inviting users to join.
+Another way churches use Facebook is to create events on the platform and invite people to join.
 You can use Facebook Ads for church event promotion, but you can also promote them organically.
 If you're first starting out, try promoting them organically first.

 An event can help create momentum among users and enhance their attendance and involvement.
 Members of your church’s Facebook page can also invite their friends to the event.

 Note that you don’t need an elaborate event to get started.
 Even posting the week’s sermon and creating an event around the topic is enough to create a buzz and attract new congregants.

 Because you can create events directly on the platform, it’s easy to promote church events on Facebook.
 You can expand the reach of your Facebook event to grow attendance by encouraging members to share your event with their friends and family.

 Encourage Church Members to Regularly “Check-In” on Facebook

 Another great use of Facebook for churches is the check-in feature.
 Remind church members to check in on their Facebook account whenever they arrive at the church.
 When they do, the information immediately appears in their timelines, and their friends can see it.